Patients fill hospitals in more places as new virus expands

-SEOUL, South Korea (AP) — South Korea's viral outbreak surged and millions of children in Japan stayed home from school Monday as officials wrestled with the epidemic in more than 60 countries, including the United States, where two people have died.
+SEOUL, South Korea (AP) — Virus cases in South Korea surged and millions of children in Japan stayed home from school Monday as officials struggled to contain the epidemic in more than 60 countries, including the United States, where two people have died and signs of a bigger outbreak loomed.

 As new battle fronts against the coronavirus opened with surprising speed around the globe, recovered patients left China's hastily built hospitals and isolation wards, freeing up patient beds in the city where the COVID-19 illness has hit hardest.

-China, where the epidemic began in December, reported a mere 202 new cases over the previous 24 hours, with another 42 deaths.
-That brings the country's total number of cases to 80,026 with 2,912 deaths recorded in all.
+China, where the epidemic began in December, reported only 202 new cases over the previous 24 hours with another 42 deaths.
+That brings the country's total number of reported cases to 80,026 with 2,912 deaths in all.
 The city of Wuhan accounted for most of the new cases, but also saw 2,570 patients released.

 The United States counted 80 cases as of Sunday and two deaths, both men with existing health problems who had been hospitalized in Washington state.
 The U.S. total includes evacuees from a virus-stricken cruise ship and from Wuhan, but new cases among California health workers, in New York, Rhode Island and Washington raised concerns on both U.S. coasts.